rickypang0219/rickypang0219.github.io/_posts/2023-06-15-Regularization-BiasVariance.md

 # Introduction
-This is a self-learning note of Standford open course CS229.
+This is a self-learning note of Stanford open course CS229.
 In this post I will talk about the bias-variance tradeoff of machine learning algorithms and how to avoid overfitting using regularization.

 # Bias and Variance